What do we mean by trauma-informed services and why is such an approach important?

 For Brain Development

-- Understanding the Effects of Maltreatment on Brain Development Visit disclaimer page is an issue brief on the Child Welfare Information Gateway (funded through the Children’s Bureau).
+- Understanding the Effects of Maltreatment on Brain Development (PDF) Visit disclaimer page is an issue brief on the Child Welfare Information Gateway (funded through the Children’s Bureau).
 The issue brief highlights increasing research involving the effects of abuse and neglect on the developing brain, especially during infancy and early childhood.
 Much of this research is providing biological explanations for what practitioners have long been describing in psychological, emotional, and behavioral terms.
 There is now scientific evidence of altered brain functioning as a result of early abuse and neglect.
-An additional issue brief is entitled Supporting Brain Development in Traumatized Children and Youth Visit disclaimer page , outlines concerns about the impact of maltreatment on a child’s growth and development.
+An additional issue brief is entitled Supporting Brain Development in Traumatized Children and Youth (PDF) Visit disclaimer page , outlines concerns about the impact of maltreatment on a child’s growth and development.

 - American Academy of Pediatrics (AAP) has a website section entitled, Early Brain and Child Development Visit disclaimer page .
 This website provides resources related to brain development.
 The AAP highlights the promotion of optimal early brain and child development and childhood trauma.